 The Caribbean Institute for Sustainable Devopment (TCI) is a non-profit (501c3) organization* whose purpose is to strengthen communities of the Greater Caribbean Region by increasing and improving citizens’ involvement in all areas of community life, including cultural expression, economic development, public safety and governance.

 TCI was created in October 2010 by an international group of senior Caribbean and American anthropologists, economists, sociologists, and development professionals living and working throughout the Greater Caribbean Region.
-TCI is registered in Miami with programs and research activities in New Orleans, Haiti and Jamaica.
+TCI is registered in Miami.

 Donations, suggestions, letters are welcome.
 All our management is volunteer.
 All donations are tax deductible and spent 100% on program costs.
 Click here if you wish to make a donation.

 *Public Charity Status 170(b)(1)(A)(vi).
 EIN# 27-3710221